meghanclownfish/Nucella-lapillus-genome/3_annotation/README.md

 #configure
 EnTAP --config --run-ini entap_run.params --entap-ini entap_config.ini -t 5

 #update all paths in parms and ini with given info before moving on.
-For eggNog SQL database
+For eggNog SQL database in .ini
 #include path but not file (EnTap will not understand if you give file)

 #run entap